xaviershay/bird-gallery/PLAN.md

 - Uses a builder pattern to construct the filter combinations
 - Reduces duplication between location and firsts controllers
 - Makes the filter counting logic testable independently

+**Completed**: Filter count logic has been consolidated into a single module:
+- Enhanced `model/filter_counts.ts` with two specialized functions:
+  - `fetchGlobalFilterCounts()` - For the firsts page (handles region, county, and period filters)
+  - `fetchLocationFilterCounts()` - For location pages (handles period and view filters)
+- Removed duplicate `fetchLocationFilterCounts()` from `model/location.ts`
+- Updated `controller/location.ts` to import from `model/filter_counts.ts`
+- Added JSDoc comments to document the purpose of each function
+- Added a helper function `processYearGroupedResults()` to reduce internal duplication
+- All 97 tests continue to pass

 ### 3. Create a Repository Pattern
 **Problem**: SQL queries are directly embedded in model functions with inconsistent error handling and query construction patterns.